Meir Ettinger: Activism

 The rabbis behind the Hilltop Youth argue that Jewish redemption must be positively assisted by acts to help bring it about.
 (Note: "If we see that there is a government that gets in the way of carrying out our mission..we must think about how to overthrow the regime that interferes with the rebuilding of the Temple, that stands in the way of the true and complete redemption.")
 The Hilltop Youth is a radical group believed to be responsible for an arson attack on the Christian Church of the Multiplication of the Loaves and Fishes on the 17 July 2015.
 Some in Israel regard them as a Jewish version of ISIS.
 (Note: "Some in Israel refer to them in disgust and horror as "Jewish ISIS", and while there's a great distance between Al Baghdadi's practice of beheading, burning alive, and massacring thousands of people and the violence of extreme members of Hilltop Youth, there is indeed a deep connection between the two phenomena.")
 Orthodox settlers speak of them as "hotheads", with some rabbis, among them the West Bank settlement leader rabbi Ezra Tubi, stating that, while troublemakers, these youths were correct in their belief that the West Bank formed an integral part of Biblical Israel, a territory Jews were entitled to claim possession because it was a right given to them by God.

+In 2023, Ettinger, Amishav Melet, and four other settlers were sued by a Palestinian development company over a stalled plan to build 94 homes in the Palestinian village of Turmus'ayya.
+According to the 18 million shekel ($5.2 million) lawsuit, 74 attacks on the project were carried out by settlers between 2019 and 2022.